GetScatter/EOSIO-State-Track/README.md

 data.

 The API accepts HTTP GET and POST requests, so it's up to you to choose the right one.
-Many SSE libraies are not allowing to send anything but GET requests.
+Many SSE libraries are not allowing to send anything but GET requests.

 The API output is a stream of [Server-Sent Events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events)